google/security-research/kernelctf/rules.md

   5. Make sure that the PR is merged (this is a requirement to get a reward).

-### Tips on using the Google Bughunter's website
+### Google Bughunter's website submission process

   1. Go to [https://bughunters.google.com/report/vrp](https://bughunters.google.com/report/vrp)

   2. Sign in (this helps us identify you and send you a reward)

-  3. Put a summary of the vulnerability in the report description field – you can mention the affected targets, the affected subsystem, the cause and type of vulnerability (e.g. `Refcount issue leading to UAF in io_uring affecting COS 5.15 and Linux 6.1`)
+  3. Put a summary of the vulnerability in the report description field – please mention "kernelCTF", the submission ID ("expNN") listed on the [public spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml), the affected targets, the affected subsystem, the cause and type of vulnerability (e.g. `kernelCTF exp45: Refcount issue leading to UAF in io_uring affecting COS 5.15 and Linux 6.1`)

   4. Enter `Linux Kernel` into the affected product / website field, select the `My product is not listed in the product list` checkbox.